mohammad7hosein/crypto_currency_app_flutter/README.md

 # Crypto

-CryptoCurrency App wiht Flutter and Provider
+CryptoCurrency App with Flutter and Provider

 ## Features: